-So it's clear that YCP's introducer agreement with CMIM would always have made this exclusion unavailable too - because the introducer, rather than the trustee, was soliciting the advice.
+Note 3 essentially said that anyone with a business relationship with the firm including an introducer or appointed representative, is connected to it.
+So it's clear that YCP's introducer agreement with CMIM would always have made this exclusion unavailable too.

-The only reasonable conclusion I can therefore draw from this is that CMIM unlawfully promoted the TRG investment to Mrs M, in contravention of s.238 of FSMA.
-Moreover it ought reasonably to have been aware that other parties who promoted the investment to Mrs M previously were likely also in contravention of FSMA - because they were themselves unregulated and/or couldn't rely on a valid exemption either.
+The only reasonable conclusion I can therefore draw from this is that CMIM unlawfully promoted the TRG investment to Miss B, in contravention of s.238 of FSMA.
+Moreover it ought reasonably to have been aware that other parties who promoted the investment to Miss B previously were likely also in contravention of FSMA - because they were themselves unregulated and/or couldn't rely on a valid exemption either.

-CMIM's position that Mrs M paid no attention to or was misled by the 'dear Trustee' letter
+CMIM's position that Miss B paid no attention to or was misled by the 'dear Trustee' letter

-CMIM believes CGL's reference to the 'dear Trustee' letter was intentionally misleading, as it encouraged Mrs M to confirm that she believed CMIM to be an 'appropriately qualified adviser' for the purposes of PA'95 - meaning that in effect Mrs M thought she'd received 'suitability advice'.
-I don't find this misleading to the extent that it would materially alter CMIM's culpability, as this pre-supposes that Mrs M would have understood the difference between 'advice' and 'suitability advice'.
+CMIM believes CGL's reference to the 'dear Trustee' letter was intentionally misleading, as it encouraged Miss B to confirm that she believed CMIM to be an 'appropriately qualified adviser' for the purposes of PA'95 - meaning that in effect Miss B thought she'd received 'suitability advice'.
+I don't find this misleading to the extent that it would materially alter CMIM's culpability, as this pre-supposes that Miss B would have understood the difference between 'advice' and 'suitability advice'.

-Mrs M was a lay-trustee, which CMIM knew, and unsophisticated in financial matters.
+Miss B was a lay-trustee, which CMIM knew, and unsophisticated in financial matters.
 So I think the most she would have reasonably understood was that she was getting an appropriately qualified opinion on whether she should include TRG in her SSAS (or in layman's terms and as implied by s.36 of PA'95, its suitability for her SSAS).
-I can't see that Mrs M misunderstood CMIM's role if it now considers it wasn't appropriately qualified to give that advice.
+I can't see that Miss B misunderstood CMIM's role if it now considers it wasn't appropriately qualified to give that advice.
 And at a fundamental level, I don't think her inclination (or otherwise) to read the 'dear Trustee' letter materially alters the outcome because, as I've set out above:

-Whether something counts as an inducement depends in part on how it would be received by a reasonable person; not necessarily someone (Mrs M) that CMIM considers wasn't inclined to read the letter.

-- Whether it was also a significant step in securing the investment is largely answered by the fact CGL required Mrs M to take this advice, irrespective of the level of attention she paid to it. - So, it's plainly wrong to say that this letter 'might just as well have not existed', as the investment in my view was promoted unlawfully and that fundamentally affects the outcome of the complaint.
+- Whether something counts as an inducement depends in part on how it would be received by a reasonable person; not necessarily someone (Miss B) that CMIM considers wasn't inclined to read the letter. - Whether it was also a significant step in securing the investment is largely answered by the fact CGL required Miss B to take this advice, irrespective of the level of attention she paid to it. - So, it's plainly wrong to say that this letter 'might just as well have not existed', as the investment in my view was promoted unlawfully and that fundamentally affects the outcome of the complaint.

 CMIM says its name was used to give the arrangements an 'air of credibility'.
 But in my view it should have gone into this with its eyes open.
 It attended meetings with the other parties involved where a whole sales and marketing strategy was apparently discussed to attract new clients to invest in TRG.
 Yet it now says it should have been obvious to CGL that those clients were wholly inappropriate candidates for SSASs.
-These arguments actually serve to demonstrate very well why CMIM shouldn't have got involved in inducing Mrs M's investment into TRG at all.
+These arguments actually serve to demonstrate very well why CMIM shouldn't have got involved in inducing Miss B's investment into TRG at all.
 It knew that none of the other parties in the transaction were regulated by the FCA and it could not, as a result, expect them to share its duty of care to clients.